Shannon O'Keefe: 2020

 With the 2020 PWBA Tour being cancelled due to the COVID-19 pandemic, the PBA Tour added two women's teams to its 2020 PBA League tournament.
 In the July 7 expansion draft, O'Keefe was chosen first overall by Phoenix Fury manager Kim Terrell-Kearney.

 2021

 O'Keefe won the season-opening event of the 2021 PWBA Tour season, earning her 14th career title at the Bowlers Journal Classic on January 21.
 This marks the sixth consecutive PWBA Tour season in which Shannon has won at least one title.
-Only Danielle McEwan has matched this feat through 2021.
+Only Danielle McEwan had matched this feat through 2021.
 O'Keefe had a chance to win her third consecutive PWBA Player of the Year award in the season-ending PWBA Tour Championship.
 Qualifying as the fifth and final seed for the televised finals, she needed to win her first match to move up to fourth and earn the necessary points, but she lost to #4 seed Stephanie Zavala.
 Shannon finished runner-up to Bryanna Coté for Player of the Year, but did win the High Average Award for the 2021 season.